 Knowledge Base has a referral to the session.
 Every time we need to start a business process, we have to set up a session that is accountable for interaction with the process engine.

-How to Create Business Processes in Business Central
+How to Create a Business Processes in Business Central

 We call the process designer as JBPM Process Modeler.
-From the process modeller, we get a BPMN 2.0 process definition file, and we use that definition file as an input to the JBPM engine, that creates a business process according to the definition.
+From the process modeler, we get a BPMN 2.0 process definition file, and we use that definition file as an input to the JBPM engine, which creates a business process according to the definition.